Util functions

 See Also

-Given a string in Data URL format, returns a text.
-Assumes that Data URL contains text in UTF-8 encoding.
+Given a string in Data URL format, returns a text encoded in it as string.
+Assumes that Data URL contents are UTF-8 encoded.

 Arguments